KatherineMichel/digital-commonplace/README.md

 https://supermemo.guru/wiki/Good_sleep,_good_learning,_good_life | https://supermemo.guru/wiki/Good_sleep,_good_learning,_good_life

+Hands free
+https://twitter.com/JoshWComeau/status/1316809020301246466 | 🎃 Josh-o-lantern on Twitter: "As some of y'all know, I've been coding hands-free for a while now.
+I'll be releasing a blog post about it soon, but here's a quick sneak peak!
+(Sound on plz! 🔊) https://t.co/EHfXhZF9pz" / Twitter https://twitter.com/marktnoonan/status/1317286009575452678 | Mark Noonan on Twitter: "I don’t know how I thought programming with your voice would sound, but I didn’t think it would sound like this, very cool." / Twitter

 https://www.amazon.com/dp/1501197274/ref=cm_sw_r_cp_apa_i_HP7xFbKXD4AWC | Amazon.com: The Courage to Be Disliked: The Japanese Phenomenon That Shows You How to Change Your Life and Achieve Real Happiness (9781501197277): Kishimi, Ichiro, Koga, Fumitake: Books

 https://www.deprocrastination.co/blog/how-to-stop-procrastinating-by-using-the-fogg-behavior-model